uri-raviv-lab/dplus-dev/PythonInterface/README.md

 ```

-## G_r module
+## g(r) module

-The g_r module is a complementary module to D+ and is helpful if one wants to further analyse data using the radial
+The g(r) module is a complementary module to D+ and is helpful if one wants to further analyse data using the radial
-distribution function or the structure factor.
-It has multiple functions, part of which have been parallelized using
+distribution function or the structure factor.It has multiple functions, part of which have been parallelized using
 DaCe (*Ben-Nun, T., de-Fine-Licht, J., Ziogas, A. N., Schneider, T. and Hoefler, T., Stateful Dataflow Multigraphs: A
 Data-Centric Model for Performance Portability on Heterogeneous Architectures, 2019, Proceedings of the
 International Conference for High Performance Computing, Networking, Storage and Analysis*).